pgorod/pgorod.github.io/_posts/2017-9-13-Database-tables-size.md

 Finally, another kind of orphan data is records of relationships where one side of the relationship no longer exists.
 Often this is not wrong at all (when you delete a `Contact` there is no reason to delete an associated `Account`), but other times there is nothing more to store after the record is deleted.

 These orphan records can be many in tables like `securitygroups_records` (you don't need security descriptors of records you no longer keep).
-I also had a SuiteCRM installation with tons of orphan records caused by own import process.
+I once had a SuiteCRM installation with tons of orphan records caused by my own import process.
 Successive cycles of import/delete/import left many loose ends in the database.

 You can hunt down these rows with clever SQL.